 The table below compares pound for pound what you get when you buy one of the top 3 ceramic grill brands in the UK and Monolith packs in more value.

-Note: I've compared these three Classic models because I think that they broadly represent the flagship offering from each brand.
-There are less expensive models such as the Kamado Joe Classic II, more expensive such as the Monolith BBQ Guru Edition and there are also more value oriented models such as the Kamado Joe Classic (original) and the Monolith Classic BASIC.
+Note: I've compared these three same sized models because I think that they broadly represent the flagship offering from each brand.
+There are less expensive models such as the Kamado Joe Classic II and the Monolith ONE, more expensive such as the Monolith Avantgarde and Connected Joe.

 Feature |